Project name: Myth of Pangea

 So while pondering over what to create, I decided to dust off an old unfinished project and continue to expand on it.

-supposed to be available in a particular state doesn't get activated during other states.
+that are only supposed to be available in a particular state doesn't get activated during other states.

 It's point-and-click like, with a camera offering an isometric bird-view over the towns or rooms.